dasha032/dasha032/README.md

 ## Hi there, I'm Daria Kolbasina 👋
 # About me:  I'm Data Engineer from Rostov-on-Don!
-- 🌱 I’m currently learning Python, SQL for Data Engineering
+- 🌱 I’m currently learning *Python*, *SQL* for Data Engineering
+- 👩🏻‍🎓 *SFEDU* and *Yandex Practicum* graduate
+- 💫 Сhose data engineering for its balance between analytics and development

 ## Languages and tools
 <div>